Ramkrishna Nagar, Karimganj

-This town is under jurisdiction of Karimganj and having a sub divisional office.
-The only institution for higher education is Ramkrishna Nagar college which opened in 1964.
-Now it offers courses in science and humanities to the people of this locality and also students from nearby places.
+This town is under jurisdiction of Sribhumi.
+The only institution for higher education is Ramkrishna Nagar College which opened in 1964.
+Now it offers courses in science and humanities.
 There is a small town under this called Kadamtala about 2 km from Ramkrishna Nagar.
 Access to this place is from Hailakandi, Silchar, and other places by bus route is available.
 It is possible to get a train from Anipur Railway Station, approximately 5 km away from the main town.

 Demographics

+Bengali is the official language and Meitei is the Associate official language of this place.